 At the time of joining, the member of record is permitted to name either a relative or other interested person to become an affiliate member, at no additional cost.
 The family or affiliate member also must be 18 years of age or older.

 At a minimum, you must have a helmet (SA-2015 or newer).
-It’s also helpful if you have some hard-soled shoes (not sneakers) and some racing gloves.
+It’s also helpful if you have some hard-soled shoes and some racing gloves.